GuizzyQC/sd_api_pictures_tag_injection/README.md

 ## Installation

-To install, in a command line, navigate to your text-generation-webui folder, then enter the extensions folder and then `git pull https://github.com/GuizzyQC/sd_api_pictures_tag_injection.git`
+To install, in a command line, navigate to your text-generation-webui folder, then enter the extensions folder and then `git clone https://github.com/GuizzyQC/sd_api_pictures_tag_injection.git`

 ## Usage